 How to Get from Galway to Aran Islands

-How to Get to Aran Islands from Galway in 2024
+How to Get to Aran Islands from Galway in 2025

 Looking to get to the Aran Islands from Galway?
 You’re in the right place.

-The best part is that getting to the Aran Islands is pretty easy, and only takes 40-90 minutes of sailing across the Galway Bay, depending on which boat you take.
+Getting to the Aran Islands is pretty easy, and only takes 40-90 minutes of sailing across the Galway Bay, depending on which boat you take.

 Galway was one of my favourite places to visit in Ireland, and I believe that carving out the extra time to see the Aran Islands while you’re there is very worth it.